DanielStutzbach/blist/README.rst

 ===============================================

 The ``blist`` is a drop-in replacement for the Python list the provides better performance when modifying large lists.
-The blist module also provides ``sortedlist``, ``sortedset``, ``weaksortedlist``, ``weaksortedset``, ``sorteddict``, and ``btuple`` types.
+The blist package also provides ``sortedlist``, ``sortedset``, ``weaksortedlist``, ``weaksortedset``, ``sorteddict``, and ``btuple`` types.